Technical FAQs

 You reserve the amount of CPU, RAM, Disk and Bandwidth you require during your onboarding.

-As long as your spikes are within your reserved amount, StackOS is designed to ensure those resources are available to you.
+As long as your spikes are within your reserved amount, StackAI is designed to ensure those resources are available to you.

-How hard is it to debug on StackOS?
+How hard is it to debug on StackAI?

-All you knowledge of debugging docker images will be the same in StackOS.
+All you knowledge of debugging docker images will be the same in StackAI.

-You can obtain a shell into your workloads via the StackOS WebTTY just like you would from a Linux shell prompt.
+You can obtain a shell into your workloads via the StackAI WebTTY just like you would from a Linux shell prompt.

 Assume you have a webserver and a database server.